missionpinball/mpf-docs/config/switches.rst

 ~~~~~~~
 Single value, type: ``string``.

+This is the number of the switch which specifies which switch input the
-The number is the physical switch input number.
-The exact format if
+switch is physically connected to.
+The exact format used here will
-this will vary depending on what type of pinball controller you're
-using and how the switch is connected.
-You can refer the the how to
+depend on which control system you're using and how the switch is connected.

-guides for each hardware platform for details.
-There is no standard format--it
-really depends on your hardware platform.
+Click the correct link for the specifics:

+* :doc:`FAST Pinball </hardware/fast/switches>`
+* :doc:`P-ROC </hardware/multimorphic/switches_p_roc>`
+* :doc:`P-ROC </hardware/p3_roc/switches_p3_roc>`
+* :doc:`OPP </hardware/opp/switches>`
+* :doc:`Existing Machines (Williams, Stern, Data East, etc. </hardware/existing_machines>`

 Optional settings
 -----------------